 For example, what if you provide start-up money to a business in exchange for future profits and it does really well for a time, earning you money?
 Does this qualify as SGA, despite the fact that you weren’t really “working”?

 In order to rule on a claim where self-employment is involved, an ALJ has to take these kinds of factors and situations into consideration.
-It’s not enough for them to simply say that you engaged in substantial gainful activity because there was money coming in, so make sure that your lawyer is on top of this situation and appeals any decision where the judge ignores necessary information.
+It’s not enough for them to simply say that you engaged in substantial gainful activity because there was money coming in, so make sure that your social security disability lawyer is on top of this situation and appeals any decision where the judge ignores necessary information.